Oziomajnr/Ozioma-Personal-Website/blog/_posts/2026-03-17-property-based-testing-in-vibe-coding-era.markdown

 These all apply to agent-generated code.
 But they leave a gap.
 Unit tests only cover the cases someone thought to write.
 Integration tests verify high-level flows, not algorithmic invariants.
 Neither is good at finding bugs that depend on specific combinations of inputs across accumulated state.

 **Property-based testing** fills that gap.
 You define invariants that should hold for any valid input, then throw hundreds of random inputs at the code and check whether the invariants break.
 I wrote [an introduction to PBT](https://blog.oziomaogbe.com/python/testing/property-based-testing/hypothesis/kotest/scalacheck/2024/07/17/property-based-testing-in-python.html) previously that covers the fundamentals.
-In this article I will demonstrate how to apply property based testing to verify AI generated code.
+In this article I will demonstrate how to apply property-based testing to verify AI-generated code.

-**The case study**: A **Chess Tournament scheduling** app that I vibe coded, where PBT caught three classes of bugs that would have been difficult to discover with manual testing.
+**The case study:** a **chess tournament scheduling** app that I vibe coded, where PBT caught three classes of bugs that would have been difficult to discover with manual testing.

-## Background: The Chess Swiss Tournament Scheduling app
+## Background: The chess Swiss tournament scheduling app

-Every chess club hosting a Swiss style tournament, will need a software that can correctly generate pairing for each round according to the [FIDE rules](https://handbook.fide.com/chapter/C0401202507).
+Every chess club hosting a Swiss-style tournament will need software that can correctly generate pairings for each round according to the [FIDE rules](https://handbook.fide.com/chapter/C0401202507).
 I have always wanted to build one but have been deterred by the complexity of the scheduling algorithm.

-Here are the rules
+Here are the rules:

 1. The number of rounds to be played is declared beforehand.
 2. Two participants shall not play against each other more than once.
 3. Should the number of participants to be paired be odd, one participant is not paired.
 This participant receives a pairing-allocated bye: no opponent, no colour and as many points as are rewarded for a win, unless the rules of the tournament state otherwise.
 This number of points shall be the same for all pairing-allocated byes.
 4. A participant who has already received a pairing allocated bye, or has already scored in one single round, without playing, as many points as rewarded for a win, shall not receive the pairing allocated bye.
 5. In general, participants are paired to others with the same score.
 6. For each participant the difference between the number of rounds they play with Black and the number of rounds they play with White shall not be greater than 2 or less than -2.
 Each pairing system may have exceptions to this rule.
 7. No participants shall receive the same colour three times in a row.
 Each pairing system may have exceptions to this rule.
 8. In general, a participant is given the colour with which they played fewer rounds.
 If colours are already balanced, then, in general, the participant is given the colour that alternates from the last one with which they played.

 The rules interact.
 A valid matching can become impossible to colour-assign.
 A bye given to one player can leave the rest unmatchable.
 The constraint graph changes every round based on accumulated history.

 Correctly implementing this kind of scheduling algorithm will take considerable time.
-Vibe-Coding lowered the implementation barrier.
+Vibe coding lowered the implementation barrier.
 I could describe the problem and have an agent write the implementation.
 The question was whether the implementation would actually be correct.

 ## Stage 1: Generating the implementation

 **The prompt:**

 > Build a chess tournament scheduling android application, it should have options for adding players and their fide id and their rating, these players should be used for scheduling the tournaments.
 The tournament manager should contain both swiss and round robin system.The Swiss system should follow the FIDE rules in this section
 > https://handbook.fide.com/chapter/C0401202507.
 > The UI should be intuitive and easy to use.
 The database is in sqlite.

 The agent produced a complete Android app.
-Room database, Jetpack Compose UI, navigation, player management, pairing engines for Swiss and Round Robin.
+Room database, Jetpack Compose UI, navigation, player management, pairing engines for Swiss and round robin.
 The Swiss engine sorted players by score, paired sequentially within score groups, and assigned colours per pair.

 The code was clean.
 Well-structured.
 Had comments referencing each FIDE rule.
 If I'd created an 8-player tournament and clicked through a couple of rounds, everything would have looked fine.

-## Stage 2: Verifying the Swiss Pairing Algorithm for correctness
+## Stage 2: Verifying the Swiss pairing algorithm for correctness

-After the basic implementation of the app, I needed to verify that indeed, the Swiss pairing manager was implemented according to the defined rules.
+After the basic implementation of the app, I needed to verify that indeed the Swiss pairing manager was implemented according to the defined rules.

-There are 2 approaches I could take here,
+There are two approaches I could take here:

- 1. **Top Down Approach**: Go through every line of code to understand the implementation.
+1. **Top-down approach:** Go through every line of code to understand the implementation.
 Maybe some formal proof method, to verify that the implementation will work out for edge case scenarios.
- 2. **Bottom Up Approach**:  Instead of reviewing the code, line by line, write out automated tests, that defines strict conditions that your code must pass, and run the implementation through your tests to verify the functionality.
-This lowers the surface to be reviewed, instead of reviewing the whole implementation, you only need to review the test.
+2. **Bottom-up approach:** Instead of reviewing the code line by line, write out automated tests that define strict conditions your code must pass, and run the implementation through your tests to verify the functionality.
+This lowers the surface to be reviewed; instead of reviewing the whole implementation, you only need to review the test.

-> Note that this is not a one size fit all recommendation, many systems, like financial software might still require very thorough code review verification.
+> Note that this is not a one-size-fits-all recommendation.
+Many systems, like financial software, might still require very thorough code review verification.

-For the swiss manager app, I will use **property based testing** to implement the second approach.
-Instead of individual test cases, we will define the set of rules/invariants that that must not break for each of the pairing rounds.
-And simulate hundreds of combination of inputs through the manager, and if the rules do not break, the system works correctly.
+For the Swiss manager app, I will use **property-based testing** to implement the second approach.
+Instead of individual test cases, we will define the set of rules and invariants that must not break for each of the pairing rounds, simulate hundreds of combinations of inputs through the manager, and if the rules do not break, the system works correctly.

 Defining the invariants for this app is simple, because the rules are clearly stated in the requirements.